(RADIO.COM Sports) We're less than one month away from pitchers and catchers reporting for MLB spring training -- well, at least for the time being.

-That is a decision that belongs to Major League Baseball, which still needs to figure out some unanswered health-and-safety questions with the MLBPA before spring training begins in mid-February, according to ESPN’s Jeff Passan.
+That is a decision that belongs to MLB, which still needs to figure out some unanswered health-and-safety questions with the MLB Players Association before spring training begins in mid-February, according to ESPN reporter Jeff Passan.

-The teams who play in the Cactus League include the Arizona Diamondbacks, Chicago Cubs, Cincinnati Reds, Cleveland Indians, Colorado Rockies, Chicago White Sox, Kansas City Royals, Los Angeles Angels, Los Angeles Dodgers, Milwaukee Brewers, Oakland A’s, San Diego Padres, San Francisco Giants, Seattle Mariners and Texas Rangers.
+The teams that play in the Cactus League are the Arizona Diamondbacks, Chicago Cubs, Cincinnati Reds, Cleveland Indians, Colorado Rockies, Chicago White Sox, Kansas City Royals, Los Angeles Angels, Los Angeles Dodgers, Milwaukee Brewers, Oakland A’s, San Diego Padres, San Francisco Giants, Seattle Mariners and Texas Rangers.